productioncity/container-saltcorn/README.md

 docker network rm saltcorn-net
 ```

-Press **Ctrl-C** at any time – both containers die, the network is removed, and the world is clean again.
+Press **Ctrl-C** at any time – both containers stop, the network disappears, and your machine is left squeaky clean.

 ---